jemmia-diamond/fn/README.md

 > [!IMPORTANT]
 >
-> Prisma manage migration via a table named public._prisma_migrations, so please don't touch it in the production environment
+> Prisma manage migration via a table named public._prisma_migrations, so please don't touch it in the production environment database.

 Build Prisma with:
 ```bash